 - Business Hours [Office Hours - EU/Amsterdam]

-Other dynamic expressions are new calendars, queues, variables and IVR inputs.
+Other examples of dynamic expressions - calendars, queues, variables, and IVR inputs.

-To define a trigger, you must create some logical condition with the help of Operators.
-So for instance, you want calls that reach your platform after hour so the customer hears an after hour announcement.
+Next, to define a trigger, you must create some logical condition with the help of Operators.
+So for instance, you want the caller reaching your platform after-hours to hear an after-hour announcement.
 Therefore, you need to check whether Business Hours do not apply.
+This is what the Operator is doing.
 As you will see in the example below, you can select the operator "is not given" to define this condition.
-Alternatively, you could use "is equal to" "false" ("operator" "expectation") or "is not equal to" "true".
+Alternatively, you could use "is equal to" ("operator") "false" ("expectation") or "is not equal to" "true".
 There are many ways of achieving and testing this condition.

 This is the list of all currently available logical Operators:

 - is not equal to